 You should always slow down and pull over when it is safe to do so.
 If the police have stopped you while driving they can ask to inspect your:

 They can check for faults with your vehicle and then seize it in some cases.
 The police can also issue a breath test and hand out penalties for motoring offences.

 The police will allow you 7 days to take your vehicle documents to the police station if you do not have them with you.
 Failing to show the requested documents within 7 days of being stopped by the police is breaking the law.

 If you got stopped for a minor motoring offence the police can give you an on-the-spot fixed penalty notice.
 They can also force you to take a breath test in certain situations and circumstances.

 The police may stop you if they suspect you are driving without adequate insurance for your vehicle.
 In this case the legal powers of the police mean they can have your vehicle immediately seized from you.

-You are breaking the law if you fail to pull over your vehicle when asked to do so by the police.
+You are breaking the law if you fail to pull over your vehicle when requested to do so by a police officer.

 There are times when the police can stop you while driving and ask you to provide a breath test.